-Modified Leglyout Logland Dun Hido Eight

-Modified Lockout Lockout Run, Hide, Fight

-Yellow Orange Red

-Used if there is a potential threat Used if there is a potential threat Used if there is an armed

-in the community but NOT near in the community near the intruder inside the building.

-the school. school.

-An administrator will advise over the intercom that we are going into a modified lockout, code yellow.
-As a teacher, check the halls for students and get any students into your classroom.
-Lock the doors and windows and then continue teaching.
-You will hear "all clear" when the lockout is over.
-An administrator will advise over the intercom that we are going into lockout, code orange.
-As a teacher, check the halls for students and get any students into your classroom.
-Lock doors, cover windows, turn off any lights and have students sit out of sight silently.
-You will hear "all clear" when the lockout is over.
-Any teacher can advise of this over the intercom and should state there is an armed intruder by (classroom the teacher is announcing from), code red.
-As a teacher, determine based on location of announcing room if you should barricade your classroom or evacuate.
-In the event of an armed intruder, there will be no all-clear announcement over the intercom.
-Police will have taken over and will be going room to

-room to evacuate.
+Modified Lockout Lockout Run, Hide, Fight Yellow Orange Red Used if there is a potential threat Used if there is a potential threat Used if there is an armed in the community but NOT near in the community near the intruder inside the building. the school. school.
+An administrator will An administrator will Any teacher can advise of advise over the intercom advise over the intercom this over the intercom and that we are going into a that we are going into should state there is an modified lockout, code lockout, code orange. armed intruder by yellow.
+As a teacher, check the (classroom the teacher is As a teacher, check the halls for students and get announcing from), code halls for students and get any students into your red. any students into your classroom.
+Lock doors, As a teacher, determine classroom.
+Lock the doors cover windows, turn off based on location of and windows and then any lights and have announcing room if you continue teaching. students sit out of sight should barricade your You will hear "all clear" silently. classroom or evacuate. when the lockout is over. • You will hear "all clear" • In the event of an armed when the lockout is over. intruder, there will be no all-clear announcement over the intercom.
+Police will have taken over and will be going room to room to evacuate.
+Toom to evacuate.